Programs for Medical Students

 Summer Research Program

-Program Advancing Research for Equity (PARE) (provides a paid for 8-week research opportunity in either biomedical or clinical research.
+Program Advancing Research for Equity (PARE) (provides a paid for 7-week research opportunity in either biomedical or clinical research.
 This program is for rising second-year medical students.

-On the UIC campus, there are faculty in several colleges that conduct research on health disparities issues that impact Latino and other minority communities.
-Participants are assigned either a research laboratory or clinic to work in during the 8-week period.
+On the UIC campus, there are faculty in several colleges that conduct research on health inequities that impact communities.
+Participants are assigned either a research laboratory or clinic to work in during the 7-week period.

 In addition to their research, students have the opportunity to take part in weekly seminars presented by distinguished faculty and obtain critical feedback of their research by established investigators.
 After the program is completed, some participants receive additional support to present their research at local and national conferences.
-The program begins June 24 and ends August 16, 2024.
-The application opens November 29, 2023, and the deadline is March 1, 2024.
+Program will runs from mid June – August.
+Application is now open.

 Ongoing Research Topics